facelessuser/PyMdown/docs/user-guide/general-usage.md

 pymdown -e utf-8 file.md
 ```

-By default, the output encoding will be the same as the input, but greater control is needed, the user can set the output encoding via the `--output_encoding` or `-E` option.
+By default, the output encoding will be the same as the input, but if greater control is needed, the user can set the output encoding via the `--output_encoding` or `-E` option.

 ```
 pymdown -E utf-8 file.md
 ```

 ## Title
 PyMdown, by default, will use the source file's name as the title, or if the input is a file stream, it will use **Untitled**.
-But this can be set overridden with the `--title` option.
+But this can be set/overridden with the `--title` option.
 This probably isn't practical for batch processing.
-When batch processing, it may make more since to utilize the frontmatter to set the title per file.
+When batch processing, it may make more sense to utilize the [frontmatter](#frontmatter) to set the title per file.

 ```
 pymdown --title "My Awesome File" file.md